ArduPilot/ardupilot_wiki/common/source/docs/common-rc-systems.rst

 For all protocols above, ArduPilot auto-detects the protocol of the RC receiver system.
 However, depending on the protocol and autopilot type, the physical connection to the autopilot may differ.

+Some protocols, most noticeably SRXL2, CRSF, and ELRS, require a full UART connection.

+In addition other protocols that also provide telemetry, like FPort, would generally require a bi-directional half-duplex connection in order to obtain telemetry.
+For these protocols the TX output of the UART should be connected to the serial input of the receiver.
+It is also possible on F7 and H7 boards to connect to the UART RX input with some additional configuration.

 PPM-Sum/SBus/IBus
 -----------------

 These receivers are usually connected to the RCin or SBUS input pin on the autopilot.

-Some protocols, most noticeably SRXL2, require a bi-directional, half-duplex UART connection.
-In addition protocols that provide telemetry also generally require a bi-directional half-duplex connection.
-For these protocols the TX output of the UART should be connected to the serial input of the receiver.
-It is also possible on F7 and H7 boards to connect to the UART RX input with some additional configuration.

 To connect a PPM-Sum receiver or an SBus receiver to a Pixhawk, for example, plug the ground (black), power (red) and signal (usually white - orange in the diagram below) wires to the RC pins on the Pixhawk.